TobiasScherl/SGE-Twitter-Dashboard/README.md

 ## Data Collection & Understanding
 The data was collected using Twitter's API via a developer account.
 The data was scraped using Tweepy for the buzzword / term "SGE".
 The data was scraped on different days in order to get a higher number of tweets.

-For the moment we have scraped 7362 different tweets.
+For the moment we have scraped 7362 different tweets in German.

 ![image](https://user-images.githubusercontent.com/66475927/155017582-bfcd8abb-0bfc-4f57-8d23-dc7a924a9349.png)

 We have information regarding the time tweet was posted, content of the tweet, the user which posted the tweet and the location.

 ## Data Preparation
-The data was prepared
+The data was prepared by extracting first the day of the week, the hour and the minute from the timestamp when the tweet was posted.
+After that the tweet text was cleaned by removing @, #, links and usernames.
+Because most of the good Natural Language Processing libraries are in English language the tweets were afterwards translated to English using GoogleTranslator from deep_translator.

 Model Building